Ansys

 Module

-Although this application can be used in text-only mode, in most use cases you will need graphical interface.
+Although this application can be used in text-only mode, in most use cases, you will need a graphical interface.
 We recommend to use remote desktop.

-Running ANSYS from a module is recommended to advanced users or as a fallback option in case OnDemand and/or Kubernetes service cannot fulfill the user’s requirements.
+Running ANSYS from a module is recommended for advanced users or as a fallback option in case OnDemand and/or Kubernetes service cannot fulfil the user’s requirements.

 License